Alexander MacKenzie (priest)

 Alexander Augustin Donald MacKenzie (19 February 1876 – 1 July 1969) was Provost of St Andrew's Cathedral, Inverness from 1918 to 1949.

 Mackenzie studied theology at Durham University on a scholarship, and was a member of Hatfield College there.
 As a student he was active in Durham University Boat Club, serving as both Secretary and President by 1903.
-He also became Senior Man of Hatfield and President of the Durham Union for Epiphany term of 1903.
+He also became Senior Man of Hatfield and President of the Durham Union for the Epiphany term of 1903.
 Mackenzie was ordained in 1905.

 He began his ecclesiastical career with a curacy at St Mark's Church, Leicester.
-He was Precentor of Inverness Cathedral from 1911 to 1918 when he became provost.
+He was the Precentor of Inverness Cathedral from 1911 to 1918 when he became provost.

 He died aged 92 in 1969.